stat545ubc-2021/mpustova_data_analysis/README.md

 1. **mini-data-analysis-1.Rmd*** containing the analysis of the selected dataset.
 This file has been developed in response to *Milestone 1* of the Mini Data analysis.
 In this file, the dataset for the mini analysis was selected (and the reasons for selection were outlines) and initial analysis/exploration was conducted.
 The code should be run in R.

 2. **mini-data-analysis-1.md** containing the response to the *Milestone 1*.
 This file was created by "knitting" mini-data-analysis-1.Rmd file.

+3. **mini-data-analysis-1_files** containing .png files of the figures from the mini-data-analysis-1.md, which allows to correctly display the mini-data-analysis-1.md